Doctoral Degrees, General Degree Requirements

 • course work must carry a grade of “B” or better (cannot accept P/F, CR/NC or certificates of completion), and

-• none of the transfer course work consists of extension, workshop courses, or master’s thesis or doctoral dissertation credits, and
+• none of the transfer course work consists of extension, workshop courses, or master’s thesis or doctoral dissertation credits

 Time Limitation